San Diego truly deserves its nickname: America's Finest City.

-San Diego truly is America's Finest City.
-Sitting on the ocean, with year-long sunshine and beautiful weather, a rich culture and plenty to do, it lives up to its nickname.
+Sitting on the ocean, with year-long sunshine and beautiful weather, rich culture and plenty to do, it lives up to its nickname.
 However, the already populated area continues to grow, as more people flock to the beautiful coast.

-According to recent reports, San Diego experienced the eighth largest population growth in the country between 2017 to 2018, with 11,549 new residents.
+As you can imagine, San Diego sees lots of new residents each year — who doesn't want ocean views and all-year sun?
 What's more, the cost of living continues to rise, making it challenging for some to build a life in this beautiful city.

-If you're looking to escape the crowds or costs, consider these 10 alternative towns near San Diego.
+If you're looking to escape the crowds or costs, consider these 10 alternative cities near San Diego.
 While some are just minutes outside downtown, you'll feel worlds away.

 Escondido is a northeastern suburb of San Diego where you'll find that you get more bang for your buck.
 Compared to other towns, Escondido has lower rents and more open space.
 The city is also large, with many homes and apartments sitting on more land than other towns in the county.